 - Animated Adaptation: It's adapted from the novels by Zhu Zhixiang.

 - Anyone Can Die: Bad guys, innocent bystanders and even some of the good guys.

-- Cats Are Mean: Zigzaged.
-Hei Mao and his crew are brutal but on the other hand, they never maul anyone who didn't deserved it, and when some innocent is in danger, nothing will stop them from rescuing the halpless victim.
+- Cats Are Mean: Zigzagged.
+Hei Mao and his crew can be quite brutal in their methods, but they never attack anyone who doesn't deserve it, and when an innocent is in danger, nothing will stop them from rescuing the helpless victim.

 - Conspicuously Light Patch: When the elephant... eats... bricks... it made sense at the time, okay?

 - Commissar Cap: Hei Mao wears one, making it clear that he's in charge.